the-raspberry-pi-guy/UniVision/README.md

 # Ideas for Improvements

+# Authors

+This is a Hack Cambridge 4D project, completely designed, coded and implemented in 24 hours, from 12pm on January 19th - January 20th.

-Edinburgh University - Matt Timmons-Brown, Neil Weidinger, Rafael Anderka
+It's authors are Matt Timmons-Brown, Neil Weidinger, Rafael Anderka - 1st year Computer Science students at the University of Edinburgh